How to Interpret a Financial Statement

-Like a balance statement, an income statement is a means for measuring a company’s financial performance.
+Like a balance sheet, an income statement is a means for measuring a company’s financial performance.
 Some of the ratios discussed draw data from both the income statement and the balance sheet.
-We’ll continue using the published data from Target as an example.
-Note that all figures represent millions of dollars.
+These examples continue using the published data from Target for the calculations.
+Note that all figures are presented in millions of dollars.

-Gross Profit Margin: The money Target earns from selling a T-shirt, minus what it paid for that item—known as cost of goods sold, or COGS—is called gross profit.
+Gross Profit Margin: The money Target earns from selling a T-shirt, minus what it paid for that item—known as the cost of goods sold, or COGS—is called gross profit.
 Sales minus COGS, divided by sales, yields the gross profit margin.
-According to Target’s income statement, that would be 59,490 minus 39,399, divided by 59,490, which equals 0.337, or 33.7 percent.
+According to Target’s income statement, that would be ($59,490 minus $39,399) divided by $59,490, which equals 0.337, or 33.7 percent.

 - Interpretation: This tally is also known as EBIT margin and is an effective way to measure operational efficiency.
 If you find this number to be low, either raise revenues or cut costs.
 It may help to analyze which of your customers are the most profitable and concentrate your efforts there.